The Practical Kitchen

 My issue with a lot of recipes for brioche bread loaves is that pesky little "-ves" at the end.
 Basically, most brioche recipes make more than one loaf of bread.
 And while I love brioche, I don't always want two loaves of it!

-So when I set out to make a base version of my go-to brioche dough recipe, I wanted it to make just one loaf of bread.
-You can certainly double or triple it if you want, and I specifically designed the recipe so it's easy to scale up without getting into measurements of half-an-egg or whatever.
+So when I set out to develop my own go-to brioche dough recipe, I wanted it to make just one loaf of bread.
+That said, if you want to scale it up, I specifically designed the recipe so you won't get into pesky measurements of half-an-egg or whatever.

 My other issue with a lot of brioche bread recipes is that they require a long, slow rise time.
-And while I have included notes in this recipe for how to do a slow, cold rise in the fridge, most of the time my ADHD gets the better of me and I don't plan far enough ahead.
+And while I have included notes in my recipe for how to do a slow, cold rise in the fridge, most of the time my ADHD gets the better of me and I don't plan far enough ahead and want my brioche ready and baked ASAP.

-So this brioche recipe has a relatively quick rise — about one hour after kneading and then another hour after you shape it, meaning the whole process can be done in about 3-4 hours start-to-finish.
-For an overnight rise, follow the instructions for the overnight rise in my brioche dinner rolls recipe.
+So my brioche recipe has a relatively quick rise — about one hour after kneading and then another hour after you shape it, meaning the whole process can be done in about 3-4 hours start-to-finish.

-With just 24% butter in the dough, my base brioche recipe makes a soft, pliant, and resilient dough that is really good at holding a lot of different shapes.
-You can braid it, twist it, roll it, knot it, etc.
+My recipe makes a soft, pliant, and resilient brioche dough that is really good at holding a lot of different shapes.
+You can braid it, twist it, roll it, knot it, use it to make my best gooey cinnamon buns, etc.

-Whole Milk - The fat content in whole milk an important part of this enriched dough.
-If you use a reduced-fat or skim milk, you may find the dough is too sticky to knead and shape!
+When I make brioche I always use whole milk.
+The fat content in whole milk is a really important part of this enriched dough.
+I've tried this with reduced-fat or skim milk, and the dough is always too sticky to knead and shape, I end up having to add a lot more flour to the dough.

-Unsalted Butter - Make sure your butter is softened truly to room temperature.
-The colder and firmer your butter is, the longer it will take to incorporate into the dough.
+Oh, and make sure your butter is truly softened to room temperature.
+The colder and firmer your butter is, the longer I find it takes to incorporate into the dough.

 When mixing brioche dough, you start with everything except the butter.
-The butter is added after the dough has already been mixed and kneaded once; if you include it from the start, the butter would coat the other ingredients and make it harder for them to absorb the liquid from the milk and eggs.
+The butter is added after the dough has already been mixed and kneaded once; if you include it from the start, the fat in the butter would coat the flour and make it harder to absorb the liquid from the milk and eggs.

 1. Mix the dough - Whisk the dry ingredients together, then whisk the wet ingredients together (except for the butter) and pour them into the dry ingredients.
-Mix everything together on low speed with a dough hook until it comes together in one mass on the dough hook and there aren't any dry bits of flour left in the bottom.
+Mix everything on low speed with the dough hook until it comes together and there aren't any dry bits of flour left in the bottom.

-3. Add the butter - Add the soft, room temperature butter 1 tablespoon at a time, letting it fully incorporate between each addition.
+3. Gradually add the butter - Add the softened butter 1 tablespoon at a time, letting it fully incorporate between each addition.
 This can take up to 10 minutes, be patient.

-4. Knead the dough - Once the butter has been added, knead the dough again on medium speed until it passes the "windowpane test" a second time.
+4. Knead the dough - Once all the butter has been added, knead the dough again until it passes the "windowpane test" a second time.
 This can take another 5-7 minutes!

 After mixing, before kneading.